James F. Checchio: Bishop of Metuchen

-On March 8, 2016, Checchio was appointed by Pope Francis to succeed Bishop Paul Bootkoski as the fifth bishop of Metuchen.
+On March 8, 2016, Checchio was appointed by Pope Francis to succeed Bishop Paul Bootkoski as the fifth Bishop of Metuchen.
 Checchio's episcopal consecration took place on May 3, 2016, at the Church of the Sacred Heart in South Plainfield, New Jersey.
 The principal consecrator was Archbishop John J. Myers; the co-consecrators were Bootkoski and Bishop Dennis J. Sullivan.

 In August 2018, Checchio said that he was "saddened and ashamed" by the reports of child sexual abuse by Theodore McCarrick, a former bishop of Metuchen.
 Checchio referred to McCarrick's acts as atrocities.
-The Vatican laicized McCarrick in February 2019.In 2021, Checchio condemned the abuse of inmates at the Edna Mahan Correctional Facility for Women in Clinton, New Jersey, by some correctional officers.
+The Vatican laicized McCarrick in February 2019.
+In 2021, Checchio condemned the abuse of inmates at the Edna Mahan Correctional Facility for Women in Clinton, New Jersey, by some correctional officers.

 Archbishop of New Orleans

 On September 24, 2025, Checchio was appointed Coadjutor Archbishop of the Archdiocese of New Orleans by Pope Leo XIV.

-He was installed on November 18, 2025.
+On February 11, 2026, the Pope accepted the resignation of Gregory Michael Aymond, and Checchio became the next archbishop.